vineetsarpal/JHU-exploratory-data-analysis-course-project-2/README.md

 ## Data
-The data for this assignment are available from the course web site as a single zip file:
+The data for this assignment are available from the course web site as a single zip file.

-Data for Peer Assessment [29Mb]

 The zip file contains two files: